fischel/webdock/README.md

 webdock
 =======

-A simple html-app for notes.
+A simple html-app for managing your daily notes.
+Your notes are saved in the localstore of your browser.
+You can save your notes to dropbox.